Vtinho/Vtinho/README.md

-<h2 align="left">Hi !
-My name is Vitor Manzotti and I'm a 20 years old guy, from Brazil</h2>
+<h2 align="left">Hi!
+My name is Vitor Manzotti and I'm a 20 years old guy, from Brazil.
+I'm studying Computer Science in UFABC</h2>

 ###